nventive/UnoApplicationTemplate/README.md

     - dotnet 7 and up: `dotnet new install ./`
     - older dotnet version: `dotnet new -i ./`

     This will display a list of installed templates, look for this template and copy the command with the absolute path like this.
-(Note the quotes added, otherwise it doesn't work)

     - dotnet 7 and up: `dotnet new list`
     - older dotnet version: `dotnet new --list`